David Greenglass: Trial and aftermath

 During subsequent testimony in 1951, Greenglass related in detail the secrets he passed on to the Soviet Union.
 He falsely attributed the passing of the cross-section drawing of the atom bomb to the Soviets to Julius, and he also acknowledged having passed other sketches through Gold.
 He described his work on the molds into which were poured the component of the explosive lenses of the bombs used for the Trinity nuclear test and in the bombing of Nagasaki.
 At first this was a matter of difficulty for the prosecution, who wanted Greenglass to testify in open court about the secrets he had given—something which would by definition make them no longer "secret".

 The Atomic Energy Commission decided that the implosion concept could be declassified for the trial and limited all discussion to the weapons used in World War II (fearing that Greenglass may have seen prototypes for future weapons while at Los Alamos).
-As a result of a surprise defense motion that all testimony about the alleged "secret of the atomic bomb" be impounded, Federal Judge Irving Kaufman at first made all spectators and news reporters leave the room when Greenglass began testifying about his "secrets".
+As a result of a surprise defense motion that all testimony about the alleged "secret of the atomic bomb" be impounded, Federal Judge Irving Kaufman at first had spectators and news reporters leave the room when Greenglass began testifying about his "secrets".

 Ten minutes later, Judge Kaufman invited the news reporters back in, asking them to use their discretion in reporting on Greenglass's testimony.
 The Rosenbergs' defense attorney, Emanuel H. Bloch, attempted to convince the jury that his clients were concerned about issues of national security, but he failed.
 Greenglass' testimony, later seen to be crude and in the words of many scientists who examined it "worthless", remained sealed until 1966.